-We like the wrapped foam type (A and B below and shown in our story).
-It's durable, retains its shape, withstands abrasions and conforms to a wide range of gaps.
+We like the wrapped foam type (A and B, shown at right).
+It’s durable, retains its shape, withstands abrasions and conforms to a wide range of gaps.
 The metal flange with slots for screws (B) is a bit more adjustable than the nail-on wood flange type (A).
-The vinyl or silicone bulb type (C) won't cover wide gaps as well as wrapped foam, but it has a smaller profile with a cleaner look.
+The vinyl or silicone bulb type (C) won’t cover wide gaps as well as wrapped foam, but it has a smaller profile with a cleaner look.

 Cut and Nail the Weatherstripping

 Close the door and measure the top of the frame from side to side.
 Mark the length on the short section of your purchased weatherstripping with a clear, sharp line.

 Cut the foam part of the weatherstripping with a sharp scissors.
 Then cut the wood flange with a hacksaw or other fine-tooth saw.

 Tap 1-1/2 in. nails into the wood flange and position the weatherstripping so the entire length of the foam seals against the door.
 Tack the weatherstripping in place but don’t drive the nails home yet.
 Then measure the length of the sides of the frame.

 Cut one end of each side weatherstripping to fit the profile of the top piece.
 Mark the profile using a scrap for a guide, cut the foam with a scissors and cut the profile with a coping saw.

 File or sand your cut for a tight fit.
 Then measure and cut the bottom to length (Photo 3).
 Position the weatherstripping so that the entire length seals to the door and tack it in place.